maartenba/maartenba.github.io/_posts/2020-04-01-can-net-core-framework-assemblies-be-mapped-back-to-individual-nuget-packages-a-detective-story.markdown

 Following the SDK reference, we can see that the `Microsoft.NET.Sdk.Web` SDK itself references four other SDKs:

 * `Microsoft.NET.Sdk` - General .NET Core things
-* `Microsoft.NET.Sdk.Razor` - Razor, which always nice in a web project
+* `Microsoft.NET.Sdk.Razor` - Razor, which is always nice to have in a web project
 * `Microsoft.NET.Sdk.Web.ProjectSystem` - The project system that makes development with ASP.NET Core work properly
 * `Microsoft.NET.Sdk.Publish` - Publishing targets that MSBuild can use when publishing the web project